LL-Pengfei/CS1010-AY1819S1-Personal/docs/01-program.md

-# Unit 1: Introduction
+# Unit 1: What is a Program?

-## Learning Outcomes:
+## Learning Outcomes

-After this lecture, students should:
+After this unit, students should:

 - have an idea of what is a program and how a program is executed by a computer
-- understand the basic terminologies: machine code, assembly language, a (high-level) programming language, computational problem solving, algorithm, flowchart, debugging, testing, variables, value, assignment.
+- understand the basic terminologies: machine code, assembly language, and higher-level programming languages
-- be familiar with the algorithm to find the maximum among a list of numbers

 ## What is a (computer) program?